FINTRAC’s annual report offers insight into AML compliance efforts

 - The number of STRs received by FINTRAC jumped by nearly 40% from 2013–14 to 2015–16

 With regulatory reports on the rise, it’s essential that banks, MSBs, casinos and other financial institutions complete and file their reports quickly.
-Our solutioln pre-populates regulatory reports with data drawn from the transaction monitoring platform; after being reviewed by the compliance team, the solution automatically submits the reports to regulators.
-To learn more about the regulatory reporting capabilities in our solution, email us at email@example.com.
+Our solution pre-populates regulatory reports with data drawn from the transaction monitoring platform; after being reviewed by the compliance team, the solution automatically submits the reports to regulators.
+To learn more about the regulatory reporting capabilities in our solution, email us at firstname.lastname@example.org.

 About Andrew Simpson